cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/README.md

 Then, open the following link in your browser: http://localhost:8888/

-## 14. Paste Token
+## 14. Authentication
-Paste the token obtained from (12.) into the password or token field in the Jupyter Notebook interface.
+Copy the token obtained from (12.) into the password or token field in the Jupyter Notebook interface.
 <div align="center">
   <img src="https://github.com/cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/blob/main/images/6.png" alt="Image Alt Text" style="width: 600px; height: 600px;">
 </div>